DemoGo/machine-Info/README.md

 First save the script.sh file than change the mode bits with the help of "chmod 755 script.sh" than you are ready to go just run './script.sh'.

+Don't forget to hit 'q' to see the result of TOP command in static way.